PKISolutions/PSPKI/README.md

 This module is intended for Certification Authority management.
 For local certificate store management you should consider to use [Quest AD PKI cmdlets](http://www.quest.com/powershell/activeroles-server.aspx).

+#### Relationships between Microsoft PKI and PSPKI modules

+Starting with Windows 8/Windows Server 2012, a **PKI** module is installed along with AD CS Remote Server Administration Tools.
+This module is maintained by Microsoft. **PSPKI** is open-source community module and uses completely different codebase.

 ### Documentation

 All documentation is available at my website: [PowerShell PKI Module](https://www.sysadmins.lv/projects/pspki/default.aspx)

-### Download and install PowerShell PKI module from the PowerShellGallery using PowerShell
+### Download and install PowerShell PKI module from the PowerShell Gallery using PowerShell
 ```PowerShell
 Install-Module -Name PSPKI
 ```